oracle-samples/pgx-samples/node-representation/README.md

 We provide an example using a sample dataset.

 ## Generate node vectors using DeepWalk <a name="generate-node-vectors"></a>
-In this phase, we run the DeepWalk algorithm using the provide gradle script by executing `gradle clean run`.
+In this phase, we run the DeepWalk algorithm using the provide gradle script by executing `./gradlew clean run`.
 The output of this step is a `csv` file with the node vectors learnt using DeepWalk algorithm.